acollamati/starchat-doc/docs/index.md

 # Welcome!
-This is the official repository for [StarChat](https://github.com/GetJenny/starchat), a scalable conversational engine for B2B applications.
+This is the official repository for StarChat --an Open Source, scalable conversational engine for B2B applications.
+You can find the code on our [github repository](https://github.com/GetJenny/starchat).

 # How to contribute